valerykalashnikov/streaming-pipeline/design/Design.md

 Grafana will be used to display statistics about failures that could be used to calculate potential SLO / SLI.

 **Trade-ins**

 The solution is more scalabe and fault-taulerant and provides high availability.
 From the other hand the trade-in will be potential infrastructure overhead because of necessity to deploy / scale and support worker-services, Ceph cluster and fault-taulerant DBs.
 In case of network is still bottleneck, we could forecast network overpricing in case of using public clouds,or pick the next option

+In case of a big amount of writings we will anyway face with a problem when we could loose the data when DB fails and replicas swithching to masters.

 ## Worker pool with message queue

+In case we need more scalable solution and want to have a network trafic under control (trade-in - speed of calculations).
+In such case we use the model of publisher-subscriber.
+Moreove such architecture allows to handle more than one piece of data saving data to disks.
+Publisher is:
+- scanning the directory
+- then parsing the lines and tranforms it to the data to put onto queue.
+In go it's possible to use **goroutine pool** for handling any file in parallel and still be able to utilize the resources.
+- To utilize the network better it pre-aggregates some data in memory, summarazing the consumed_resource for example using `map` with `mutex`.
+- Worker consumes the data and saves it to the database.

 <img src="./img/queue-worker-pool.png" width="950">

+Such architecture allows to handle more than one machine saving data to disks and solves the problem of the previous scheme - it is nearly impossible to get the system in an incosystent state and loose the data.

+**Potential bottlenecks**

+The potential bottleneck here is message queue.
+If it fails, the solution stucks.
+But usually they are quite stable and fast and it's possible to biuild a failover here.
+The next botleneck is that the system is eventually consistent and the data already in the list of files will be aggregated... eventually.
+If the amount of files will start dramatically increasing, the period between scanning should be also increased.

+**Durability**

+The durability of the services will be handled by some restart policy for example by container restart policy of Kubernetes with exponential backoff.

+To minimize the opportunity of failing the message queue, we could build a failover.

+To minimize the opportunity of missing data we could build a failover of Postgreses.
+And again, comparing with the previous option with such solution we will never loose the data.

+**Observability**

+Observability of the service will be handled by Prometheus with Alert manager to send alerts to Slack in case of any incident.
+Grafana will be used to display statistics about failures that could be used to calculate potential SLO / SLI.